All Episodes

 Hello, Roger.

-Thanks for taking my call.
+Thanks for taking my time.

 I had a great deal of respect for both the people.

-Uh I have a lot of respect for him and his wife.
+I have a lot of respect for him and his wife.

-And to bring the politics that was involved with this, to me is just mind-blowing.
+And to bring the politics that was involved with this, to me, is just mind-blowing.

 I was very, very upset.

-Uh to me it's it's a lack of respect.
+To me, it's lack of respect.

-And I was brought up as a kid.
+And I was brought up as a kid, you should respect in this situation, especially.

-What what is going wrong with our world if this is brought out?
+And to bring something up like that, what is going wrong with our world if this is brought out?

 The New York Times got into this today.